2. User interfaces

 Interval

 . - Gaps: the file format supports gaps between annotations of a tier.
-If not, when exporting the file, SPPAS will fill in the gaps by annotations with an empty label;
+If not, when exporting the file, SPPAS fills in the gaps by annotations with an empty label;

 - Overlaps: the file format supports overlaps between annotations of a tier.
 If not, when exporting the file, SPPAS will split annotations to create a sequence of non-overlapping ones.

 - Hierarchy: the format can deal with a hierarchy of tiers.
-If not, the hierarchy won’t be saved.
+If not, the hierarchy is not be saved.

 - Ctrl vocab: the format can save a controlled vocabulary of tiers.
-If not, the controlled vocabularies won’t be saved.
+If not, the controlled vocabularies are not be saved.

 - Media: the format can save a reference to a media of tiers.
-If not, the media information won’t be saved.
+If not, the media information are not saved.

 - Vagueness: the format supports a vagueness value of the localization.
-If not, the vagueness value won’t be saved.
+If not, the vagueness values are not saved.

 - Alt. loc: the format supports alternative annotation localizations.
-If not, the alternative localizations won’t be saved.
+If not, the alternative localizations are not saved.

 - Alt. tag: the format supports alternative annotation tags.
 If not,

-when exporting the annotations, SPPAS will use a
+when exporting the annotations, SPPAS is using a

 { | }

-Installing plugins is a very useful solution to extend the features
+Installing plugins is a useful solution to extend the features

 of SPPAS.
-Several plugins are available for download in the main site of
+Several plugins are available for download in the website.

 To install a new plugin, simply follow this workflow: